 BA English concentrates largely on literature / literary study.
 But for those students with an interest in the study of English Language, the course also offers you the flexibility to study selected modules focusing on the evolution of words, dialects and other structures within the English language, exploring why these changes take place and how they influence our social and cultural development.

 Year 1 gives you a solid foundation in approaches to literary study at undergraduate level.
-You will be introduced to approaches to literature through focus on: historical contexts; issues surrounding authorship; critical reception and interpretation; and as a source of individual and national identity.
+You will be introduced to approaches to literature through focusing on: historical contexts; issues surrounding authorship; critical reception and interpretation; and as a source of individual and national identity.
+You will also learn the basics of drama in Making A Scene, taught in the Arena Theatre’

 Year 2 encourages you to develop your own personal interests in literatures represented from diverse periods and cultural contexts: from the English Renaissance of Shakespeare and Milton, to American writing and the literature of deviance and transgression.